It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

 Knowing what a potential card provider may need from you when you apply can also be a step in the right direction.
 That means having the correct supporting information and documentation ready.
 This could include:

 Charlotte applies for her first credit card at the age of 21, having just finished university.
-She has held casual jobs since she was 17, and is currently working at a fast food restaurant in a part-time role until she finds the right role within her field of study.
-She makes the minimum required income for the card, but has only had the job for a few months.
+She has held casual jobs since she was 17 and is currently working part-time at a fast food restaurant until she finds the right role within her field of study.
+While she makes the minimum income requirement for the card, she has only been in her current job for a few months.

 Charlotte’s application is declined.

-The following month, she finds the perfect job with a good salary.
-She gets a contract on a new phone, and makes sure she pays the bill on time every month.
-Twelve months later, she applies for a low cost card with eligibility requirements she knows she now meets.
+The next month, she finds the perfect job with a good salary.
+She gets a contract for a new phone and makes sure she pays the bill on time every month.
+Twelve months later, she applies for a low-cost card with eligibility requirements that she now meets.

-The card provider looks at her steady job and good income, and the fact that she has built her credit with her phone contract while applying for no other forms of credit, and decides to approve her application, providing her with a credit card with a low credit limit.
+The card provider considers her steady job and good income, and the fact that she has built her credit with her phone contract while applying for any other forms of credit, and decides to approve her application, granting her a credit card with a low credit limit.

 Charlotte can now use her credit card to build her credit over time.
-By not overspending, and by paying down her balance before the due date every month, her credit should improve so that it becomes easier for her to apply for more credit when she needs it.
+By avoiding overspending, and by consistently paying her monthly balance before the due date, her credit should improve so that it becomes easier for her to apply for additional credit when needed.

 There’s no hard and fast rule regarding how long you should wait to apply for another credit card after having an application rejected.
 However, it’s worth remembering that every time you apply for credit and your application is declined, it is recorded in your credit report.

-If you apply again straight away, the new card provider will see that declined application and may deem you too high-risk to approve.
+If you apply again straight away, the new card provider will see the previous denial and might consider you too risky for approval.
 Why?
-Not only has another credit provider declined your application, you are applying again, which may suggest you are desperate for credit.
+It’s not just the fact that another credit provider turned down your application, but also the quick reapplication, which could imply you are desperate for credit.

 Instead, it’s usually a good idea to wait at least six months before applying again.
-Although, if your circumstances are the same as when you first applied, you may find your application is rejected again.
+Although, if your situation remains unchanged when you first applied, you may find your application is rejected again.
 Especially if you apply for the same card.

 If you need to use plastic but have to wait to reapply for a credit card, what can you use in the meantime?
 If you have another credit card, you can use that if it won’t hurt your credit or your financial situation to do so.

-Alternatively, you could use a prepaid credit card or a debit card, or if you’re travelling overseas, you could opt for a card pre-loaded with the currency you need.
+Alternatively, you could use a prepaid credit card or a debit card, or if you’re traveling overseas, you could opt for a card pre-loaded with the currency you need.